July 8, 2025, 2:21 am | Read time: 6 minutes

 - Art and body therapy

-“On the internet and social media, numerous promises are made about the effects of stimulating the vagus nerve—for example, through self-massage of the neck or breathing exercises; but also through over-the-counter electronic devices,” reports Nils Kröger from the University of Tübingen on the university magazine “Puls” website.
+“Numerous promises about the effects of vagus nerve stimulation are spread on the internet and social media–for example, through self-massage of the neck or breathing exercises; but also through over-the-counter electronic devices,” reports Nils Kröger from the University of Tübingen on the university magazine “Puls” website.
 However, the effect depends on the individual case.
 “To say that stimulation always promotes relaxation would be wrong.”

-At the same time, there is evidence that controlled breathing techniques such as deep breathing or progressive muscle relaxation are particularly effective, especially in combination with vagus nerve stimulation.
+At the same time, there is evidence that controlled breathing techniques like deep breathing or progressive muscle relaxation are particularly effective–especially in combination with vagus nerve stimulation.
 The so-called box breathing or extended exhalation can also have a relaxing effect.

 - Box Breathing: Inhale, hold, exhale, hold for four seconds each–ideal for calming.